CasvalDOT/hssh/README.md

   host: "https://gitlab.com/api/v4"
   private_token: ""
   project_id: ""
-  files:
-    - ""
+  path: ""
 ```

 #### Providers
 Hssh support multiple providers for fetch remote configs repository.

-NOTE: Currently is supported gitlab.
+NOTE: Currently gitlab in only supported.
 Under the provider section please fill the following attributes:
 - `host` the gitlab api url
 - `private_token` The private token use to auth in gitlab.
 - `project_id` The ID of the repository where to fetch configuration files
-- `files` The path of configuration files separated by comma.
-NOTE: the file must be escaped: for example: "config.test.d%2Ftest"
+- `path` The subfolder where search files

 ## Usage
 To see available options and usage run: